 |Eating Disorders||Other Personal Problems|

-Through FAME, students may be offered help in many ways including counseling, mentoring and support groups.
+Through SAP, students may be offered help in many ways including counseling, mentoring and support groups.

 Students can be referred to the Student Assistance Program by parents, peers, administration, faculty or staff, and self-referral.
-Fill out the High School FAME Referral Form and return to the Guidance Department.
-Parental permission is required for student participation in FAME.
-Involvement in FAME is confidential.
+Fill out the High School SAP Referral Form and return to the Guidance Department.
+Parental permission is required for student participation in SAP.
+Involvement in SAP is confidential.

 For additional information, contact: